Written byJenny Zeng

 - Restart your Mac

-- Disable the 'Put hard disks to sleep when possible' option on HDD
+- Disable the 'Put hard disks to sleep when possible' option

 - Switch between a hub or direct connection